thegohst/pincode2/README.md

-&nbsp;&nbsp;&nbsp; If you find CookieBar2 useful, give it a 🌟 If you find CookieBar2 useful, give it a
+&nbsp;&nbsp;&nbsp; If you find Pincode useful, give it a 🌟
 # Pincode

 ## Screenshot